pphilippersson6/philip-spa-PP1/README.md

 ### Unfixed bugs
-    -
+- No unfixed bugs.

     # Credits
     ### Content
-    * The font is from [Google Fonts] ()
+    * The font is from [Google Fonts](https://fonts.google.com/)
-    * The icons and fonts are also from [Bootstrap] https://getbootstrap.com/
+    * The icons and fonts are also from [Bootstrap](https://getbootstrap.com/)
-    * The colors are from color-palettes, by[My Brand New Logo] https://mybrandnewlogo.com/
+    * The colors are from color-palettes, by [My Brand New Logo](https://mybrandnewlogo.com/)
-    * The map is made from [Google Maps]
+    * The map is made and borrowed from [Google Maps](https://goo.gl/maps/cWNoHBrx8QueiSH46)
-    * The validation websites are from the official site [https://validator.w3.org/]() and [https://jigsaw.w3.org/css-validator/]
+    * The validation websites are from the official site [W3C Validator](https://validator.w3.org/) and [Jigsaw W3C Validator](https://jigsaw.w3.org/css-validator/)
-    * The contact-form is inspired by [https://www.majesticform.com/form-guides/html-email-form]
+    * The contact-form is inspired by [Majestic Form](https://www.majesticform.com/form-guides/html-email-form)
-    * The wireframe is designed on https://miro.com/
+    * The wireframe is designed on [Miro.com](https://miro.com/)
-    * Navigation-bar and the header are inspired by the love-running project made by [The Code Institute] (https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/6fd29d155c3b42248ff57bae32978a4b/)
+    * Navigation-bar and the header are inspired by the love-running project made by [The Code Institute](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/6fd29d155c3b42248ff57bae32978a4b/)

     ### Media
-    * The images are borrowed from https://unsplash.com/s/photos/spa
+    * The images are borrowed from [Unsplash](https://unsplash.com/s/photos/spa)